cynraw/MERN/React/README.md

 - JavaScript Expressions: Embed dynamic data using curly braces {}.
 - Single Parent Element: JSX must return one parent element.
 Use fragments (<>...</>) when needed.

+### React Components
+- Functional Components: Functions that return JSX.
+They’re easy to read and test.
+- Props: Inputs to components that allow data to flow from parent to child.